Roy DeMeo: Personal life

-Roy DeMeo married Gladys Rosamond Brittain (February 13, 1939 – September 7, 2002) in 1960.
-In 1966, DeMeo moved into a custom-built home in Massapequa, Long Island, where he lived with his wife and three children.
+DeMeo married Gladys Rosamond Brittain (1939–2002) in 1960.
+In 1966, he moved into a custom-built home in Massapequa, where he lived with his wife and three children.
 The couple had two daughters and a son.

-DeMeo was raised Catholic, but stopped practicing the religion in later life; his children were raised in his wife's Lutheran faith.
+DeMeo was raised Catholic but stopped practicing the religion in later life.
+His children were raised in his wife's Lutheran faith.
 By all accounts, he was a devoted family man.
-Describing growing up, Roy's son Albert DeMeo said "I grew up in a very normal household."
+Describing growing up, Albert DeMeo recalled, "I grew up in a very normal household."

-Albert DeMeo became a stockbroker, but had a nervous breakdown after the release of Murder Machine in 1992.
+Albert became a stockbroker but suffered a nervous breakdown after the release of Murder Machine in 1992.
 He was later diagnosed with post-traumatic stress disorder.
-One of Roy's daughters became a clothing designer, and the other one a medical doctor.
+One of DeMeo's daughters became a clothing designer, and the other a medical doctor.